owl73/westmarch-landol/class/A_teplates.md

 With a command, your dog will attack someone you point at.
 They attack on their own using your attack stat to hit and deal d4 damage.

-Your dog will hang onto some limb of their target hindering either movement or attacking.
+Your dog will hang onto some limb of their target giving them -1 to either movement, attack or defense.

 Your dog will automatically guard you against an attacker unless command to do otherwise.
 This will give you +1 bonus to defense.
 Your dog can defend and